Alexis McKittrick

 She/Her

-Alexis McKittrick, Ph.D., a SWE life and 20+ year member, has been a volunteer leader in SWE for more than 15 years, holding SWE leadership roles that span all facets of the Society.
-Prior to becoming president-elect, Dr. McKittrick spent two terms on SWE’s board of directors, including serving as secretary and leading the senate as speaker.
-Highlights from her other SWE leadership roles include: chairing two committees; serving on two governance task forces; and leading the Mid-Atlantic Region as governor.
+Alexis McKittrick, Ph.D., a Society of Women Engineers 20-plus year and life member, has served as a volunteer leader in the organization for more than 15 years, holding roles that span all facets of the Society.
+Prior to being elected president, Dr. McKittrick served as president-elect and spent two terms on SWE’s board of directors, including serving as secretary and leading the senate as speaker.
+Highlights from her other SWE leadership roles include chairing two committees; serving on two governance task forces; and serving as governor of the Mid-Atlantic Region.

-She is currently a program manager in the U.S. Department of Energy (DOE) Geothermal Technologies Office.
-(She serves on the SWE board of directors in her personal capacity.)
-Prior to joining the DOE, Dr. McKittrick was a senior researcher at the IDA Science and Technology Policy Institute in Washington, D.C., where she conducted nonpartisan research and analysis for the White House Office of Science and Technology Policy and various federal agencies.
+Dr. McKittrick is currently a program manager in the U.S. Department of Energy (DOE) Geothermal Technologies Office.
+She serves on the SWE board of directors in her personal capacity.
+Prior to joining the DOE, Dr. McKittrick served as a senior researcher at the IDA Science and Technology Policy Institute in Washington, D.C., where she conducted nonpartisan research and analysis for the White House Office of Science and Technology Policy and various federal agencies.
 She also worked in the U.S. Environmental Protection Agency’s Climate Change Division, focusing on greenhouse gas analysis and policy for the oil and gas, chemicals, and semiconductor sectors.

 Email: president-elect@swe.org